marian-vignau/certmailer/README.md

 This will create the certificates pdf to send,
 All the information will be stored on the «cache//outbox» directory.

 This will send every mail.
-If an email is successfully sent, all it's data'll move to «cache//sent» folder, and a json with information of resulting email will be stored.
+Every mail sent will be logged.

+If for some reason any mail isn't sended, it will

 In linux systems, uses memory to store intermediate results, to speed up and to better use hard disks.